 As long as you apply to the companies that don’t care about positive cotinine results.

-If you’re an infrequent chewer of tobacco, it may be to your benefit to stop long enough to provide a negative sample.
+If you’re an infrequent tobacco chewer, stopping long enough to provide a negative sample may be beneficial.

-The reason why is that companies that require a negative sample may offer better underwriting rates.
+The reason is that companies requiring a negative sample may offer better underwriting rates.

 The only issue is chewing tobacco.